Grant Accountability Requirements

 - Funds specifically budgeted and/or received for one project may not be used to support another.
 The grant recipient must establish a system to provide adequate fund accountability for each project.

 Reporting Irregularities or Fraud

-  If you know about waste, fraud, abuse, conflict of interest, bribery, gratuity, or other similar misconduct, or whistleblower reprisal relating to a CVAD employee, program, contract, or grant you may report it CVAD.
+If you know about waste, fraud, abuse, conflict of interest, bribery, gratuity, or other similar misconduct, or whistleblower reprisal relating to a CVAD employee, program, contract, or grant you may report it to CVAD.
 To contact the Crime Victim Assistance Division:

 Office of the Attorney General of Iowa

 Fraud, waste or abuse claims involving federal funds administered by CVAD must adhere to the following regulations.
 The grant recipient must promptly refer to the DOJ Office of Inspector General any credible evidence that a principal, employee, agent, contractor, subgrantee, subcontractor, or other person has either:

 - Submitted a false claim for grant funds under the False Claims Act; or